ironicbadger/pms-wiki/docs/overview/overview.md

 We cover some hardware topics here as well but you might want to go and check out my friends over at [serverbuilds.net](https://serverbuilds.net) for some interesting, low cost ideas in that department.

-Beyond that go ahead and make extension use of the search feature which can be invoked with `/`, just like in Vim.
+Beyond that go ahead and make extensive use of the search feature which can be invoked with `/`, just like in Vim.

 You can find me on the [Self-Hosted podcast Discord server](https://discord.gg/efhGsp75dx) or [Twitter](https://twitter.com/ironicbadger) where I'm @IronicBadger if you have questions, concerns or feedback about the site.
 Please also consider contributing [via PR](https://github.com/IronicBadger/pms-wiki/) if you find something that needs fixing.